Northeastern Pennsylvania: Attractions and entertainment

 Northeastern Pennsylvania is home to PNC Field in Moosic, which hosts the Scranton/Wilkes-Barre RailRiders, the AAA affiliate to Major League Baseball's New York Yankees.
 Mohegan Sun Arena at Casey Plaza in Wilkes-Barre hosts the American Hockey League's Wilkes-Barre/Scranton Penguins; it previously hosted the Wilkes-Barre/Scranton Pioneers of arena football.

-Pocono Raceway in Long Pond holds two NASCAR races annually.
+Pocono Raceway in Long Pond holds one cup series NASCAR race annually.

-Mohegan Pennsylvania in Plains was Pennsylvania's first casino.
+Mohegan Pennsylvania in Plains was Pennsylvania's first casino to offer slots.
 Mount Airy Casino Resort in Mount Pocono also offers gambling.

-Skiers can find several slopes in the area, including Bear Creek Mountain Resort in Macungie, Blue Mountain Resort (east of Palmerton), Montage Mountain Ski Resort in Scranton, which also operates as a water park during the summer season, Elk Mountain in Union Dale, and Camelback Mountain Resort in Tannersville.
+Skiers can find several slopes in the area, including Shawnee on Delaware in East Stroudsburg, Blue Mountain Resort (east of Palmerton), Montage Mountain Ski Resort in Scranton, which also operates as a water park during the summer season, Elk Mountain in Union Dale, and Camelback Mountain Resort in Tannersville.
 Like Montage, it operates as a water park in the off season.

 There are several attractions that explore the region's industrial history.
 Eckley Miners' Village near Hazleton, and the Lackawanna Coal Mine Tour in Scranton highlight the area's coal mining history, while Steamtown National Historic Site and the Electric City Trolley Museum, both in Scranton, focus on transportation history.

 The Houdini Museum in Scranton follows Houdini's exploits in the area, as well as the rest of the world.
 The Scranton Ghost Walk attraction tells of Scranton's paranormal history.
 1433 N. Main Avenue, home of the longest running seance event in the United States, "Haunted!
 Mysteries of the Beyond", was picked by the Pennsylvania Department of tourism as one of the most haunted places in the state.

-NEPA is also home to the Northeastern Pennsylvania Philharmonic and Northeastern Pennsylvania Chamber Music Society, the only arts and education organizations in the area to successfully develop a multi-county base of support.

 Education

+Colleges and univertsities

 Many well-known universities are located in Northeastern Pennsylvania.
 Penn State operates campuses in the Wilkes-Barre area, near Scranton and in Hazleton.
 Colleges in the Scranton area include Marywood University in Dunmore, Lackawanna College in downtown Scranton, and the University of Scranton, in downtown Scranton.
 Geisinger Commonwealth School of Medicine is the region's only medical school and specifically recruits students from NEPA and surrounding counties.

 Wilkes-Barre area colleges include Wilkes University in downtown Wilkes-Barre, King's College also in downtown Wilkes-Barre, Luzerne County Community College in Nanticoke, and Misericordia University in Dallas.

 Keystone College in La Plume, St. Tikhon's Orthodox Theological Seminary in South Canaan Township, Clarks Summit University (formerly Baptist Bible College & Seminary) in Clarks Summit, Bloomsburg University in Bloomsburg, and East Stroudsburg University in East Stroudsburg are among the other colleges in the area.